-- Level I centers have comprehensive resources, are able to care for the most severely injured, and provide leadership in education and research. - Level II centers have comprehensive resources and are able to care for the most severely injured, but do not provide leadership in education and research. - Level III centers provide prompt assessment and resuscitation, emergency surgery and, if needed, transfer to a level I or II center. - Level IV/V centers provide trauma support in remote areas in which no higher level of care is available.
+- Level II centers have comprehensive resources and are able to care for the most severely injured, but do not provide leadership in education and research. - Level III centers provide prompt assessment and resuscitation, emergency surgery and, if needed, transfer to a level I or II center. - Level IV/V centers provide trauma support in remote areas in which no higher level of care is available.
 These centers resuscitate and stabilize patients and arrange transfer to an appropriate trauma facility.